Inundated Venice Braced For More Flooding, Strong Winds - UrduPoint

 "All the stock in the basement is lost," lamented Luciano, a worker at a shop along St. Mark's Square.

-He said he remembered well the infamous "acqua alta" of 1966, when the water rose to a level of 1.94 metres, the highest-ever since records began in 1923.
+He said he remembered well the infamous "acqua alta" of 1966, when the water rose to a level of 1.94 metres, the highest since records began in 1923.

 "These so frequent high waters have never happened before... this time there's so much more damage than in the past," he said.